Wal-Mart Stores, Inc. (WMT). Below are some highlights from the above linked analysis:

-Conclusion: WMT earned one Star in the Fair Value section, earned three Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of five Stars.
-This quantitatively ranks WMT as a 5-Star Very Strong stock.
+Conclusion: WMT did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
+This quantitatively ranks WMT as a 1-Star Very Weak stock.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 7.5%.
-This dividend growth rate is significantly lower than the 13.5% used in this analysis, thus providing a significant margin of safety.
-WMT has a risk rating of 1.00 which classifies it as a Low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 7.6%.
+This dividend growth rate is significantly higher than the 2.1% used in this analysis, thus providing no margin of safety.
+WMT has a risk rating of 1.75 which classifies it as a Low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

 Full Disclosure: At the time of this writing, I was long in WMT (1.3% of my Dividend Growth Portfolio).
 See a list of all my dividend growth holdings here.

 - T. Rowe Price Group Inc. (TROW) Dividend Stock Analysis